b33p-sh33p/y-net/README.md

 # y-net

-#### Basic Information
+#### Information

-A site I made in order to help students regain their freedom.
+y-net is a site I made in order to help students regain their freedom.

 Birthdate: September 20, 2019

 Inspired by TitaniumPhoenix, however it is built from scratch.

+#### Backstory

+One day an ordinary student who happened to be me thought, "Why can't students have more privacy?"
+And thus, y-net was born.

 # Features offered